ckormanyos/real-time-cpp/readme.txt

 is loaded from SD-card into RAM memory and subsequently executed.
 The program toggles the first user LED (LED1 on port1.21).

+For other compatible boards, please contact me via issue request for further details.

-The GNU Compilers
+GNU Compilers
 -----------------

-GCC ports for the microcontroller solutions are not available here.
+GNU GCC ports for the microcontroller solutions are not available here.
-A GCC port with at least some C++11 awarenes such as GCC 4.8 or higher is required.
+A GNU GCC port with a relatively high level of C++11 awarenes such as GCC 4.8 or higher is required for building the reference application.

-The make-files are aware of the location of their respective tool chains.
+The make-files are aware of the location of a default location of the respective tool chain.
+This needs to be modified if a custom build is tailored for a different environment.
-It is not necessary to add any kind of path information to the PC operating system or to Visual Studio(R) in order to buld the reference application.